PeterZnuderlPB/DeCent/README.md

 export const django_client_secret =
   "FUTJYMX0xGp22rBHitfcL747Yypg3nf79azyyfITHjqueee6E6sBVeU4bwh8EBSDLPCbMKlTHTBasrvLw7tQxVullWYPY505OYI6qDMXNEM16gBp4GCcrlp5D5vb2T6N";
 ```
-* Save the changed file, restart React app and login to the webapp with your superuser
+* Save the changed file, restart React app and login to the webapp with your superuser.
+If your server says that you are anauthorised at login and you know you've put in the corect credentials, theres something wrong with this information.